meretamal/celeste-ui/README.md

 <br />

 <p>
-Celeste UI is library with predesigned Vue 3 components still in development.
+Celeste UI is a library with predesigned Vue 3 components still in development.
 If you want to help finish this project, please follow the <a href="https://github.com/meretamal/celeste-ui/blob/main/CONTRIBUTING.md">CONTRIBUTING</a> guide.
 </p>

 <h2>Table of contents</h2>